 The 4.7"/43 (12 cm) Mark VII was a fixed-ammunition AAA gun developed late in World War I. Only four guns were made and these did not enter service.
-Performance was said to similar to that of the 4.7"/40 (12 cm) QF Mark VIII.
+Performance was said to be similar to that of the later 4.7"/40 (12 cm) QF Mark VIII.
 It had been planned to fit the "A" class Flotilla Leader HMS Codrington with these guns, but this was cancelled and she commissioned with an outfit of 4.7"/45 (12.7 cm) Mark IX guns.

 The 4.7"/40 (12 cm) QF Mark VIII was originally developed as an AAA weapon for the "G3" and "N3" capital ships of 1920.
 When those ships were cancelled as a result of the Washington Naval Limitation Treaty, these weapons were then mounted on the Nelson class battleships and on converted carriers.
 This was the largest caliber fixed-ammunition gun ever to enter service in the Royal Navy, although the rounds for these guns were lighter and shorter than the fixed rounds developed for the later 4.5"/45 (11 cm) guns.

 The fixed round for this weapon weighed a total of 74 lbs.
 (33.6 kg).
 During service evaluation, it was found that this weapon could not maintain a high rate of fire - a necessity for an AA weapon - as the heavy round rapidly wore out the gun crews.

 The Mark VII was constructed of a tapered inner A tube, A tube, full length wire, jacket and breech ring.
 Used a horizontal sliding breech mechanism that opened automatically after firing.